 Ty Kildow knew it was a problem, but he didn’t want any distractions.

-He just completed his first year at Waynesburg University, and had helped the baseball team to its first playoff appearance in four years as a utility infielder.
+He’d just completed his first year at Waynesburg University and helped the baseball team to its first playoff appearance in four years as a utility infielder.

 When the season ended in May, he was ready to enjoy his first summer as a college student.